How To Know When Compost Is Ready: Key Signs Your Homemade Garden Gold Is Finished

 Compost Maturity Test

 There are scientific methods of testing the compost for maturity, but they can take some time.
-The quickest method is to place some compost into two containers and sprinkle them with radish seeds.
+The quickest method is to use the radish test for compost.
+Place some compost into two containers and sprinkle them with radish seeds.
 If 75 percent of the seeds germinate and grow into radishes, your compost is ready to use.
-(Radishes are recommended because they germinate and develop quickly.)
+Radishes are recommended because they germinate and develop quickly.

 More complicated methods of calculating germination rates include a “control” group and can be found on university extension websites.
 The phytotoxins in unfinished compost can prevent seeds from germinating or kill the sprouts soon thereafter.
 So, if an acceptable germination rate is attained, the compost is considered safe to use in any application.